Hushlabz/Room-Organize-AI-/README.md

-# RoomRevive - AI-Powered Room Organization App
+# Room Organize - AI-Powered Room Organization App

 An AI-powered mobile app that helps you organize and beautify any room.
 Simply take a photo of your space, and AI will generate a vision of what it could look like organized, plus provide step-by-step instructions to achieve that transformation.